mkaput/scalanus/doc/reference.md

 # Notation

-Janus' grammar is defined over Unicode codepoints, each conventionally denoted `U+XXXX`, for 4 or more hexadecimal digits `X`. _Most_ of Janus' grammar is confined to the ASCII range of Unicode, and is described in this document by a dialect of Extended Backus-Naur Form (EBNF) which can be defined self-referentially as follows:
+Scalanus' grammar is defined over Unicode codepoints, each conventionally denoted `U+XXXX`, for 4 or more hexadecimal digits `X`. _Most_ of Scalanus' grammar is confined to the ASCII range of Unicode, and is described in this document by a dialect of Extended Backus-Naur Form (EBNF) which can be defined self-referentially as follows: